e-c-k-e-r/vall-e/README.md

   - A properly trained model can inference without a prompt to generate a random voice (without even needing to generate a random prompt itself).
 * `Output`: The resultant audio.
 * `Inference`: Button to start generating the audio.
+* `Basic Settings`: Basic sampler settings for most uses.
+* `Sampler Settings`: Advanced sampler settings that are common for most text LLMs, but needs experimentation.

 All the additional knobs have a description that can be correlated to the above CLI flags.

+Speech-To-Text phoneme transcriptions for models that support it can be done using the `Speech-to-Text` tab.

 #### Settings